What personal information do we collect from the people that visit our blog, website, or app?

-We do not collect information from visitors of our site, except information directly provided by visitors, e.g. for the purpose of registration, making a purchase, signing up for a newsletter, responding to a survey or completing a contact form.
+We do not collect information from visitors of our site except information directly provided by visitors, e.g., for registration, making a purchase, signing up for a newsletter, responding to a survey, or completing a contact form.

 How do we protect visitor information?

-We use Malware Scanning and our website is scanned on a regular basis for security holes and known vulnerabilities in order to make your visit to our site as safe as possible.
+We use Malware Scanning, and our website is scanned regularly for security holes and known vulnerabilities to make your visit to our site as safe as possible.
 We implement a variety of security measures when a user enters, submits, or accesses their information to maintain the safety of your personal information.

 All transactions are processed through a gateway provider and are not stored or processed on our servers.

 We do not sell, trade, or otherwise transfer your personally identifiable information to outside parties.

 We do not include or offer third-party products or services on our website.

 How does our site handle do not track signals?